 Private loans are given through a bank or other financial institution.
 While they are still considered “student loans” when taken out for the purpose of paying for college, your eligibility is not determined by your school.

 The private lender will require a credit check.
 That means you’ll need good credit history to qualify for a loan at all, and great credit history to get a good interest rate.
-If you have insufficient credit history you may need to recruit a cosigner, such as a parent or grandparent, who agrees to pay off the loan if you are unable to do so.
+If you have an insufficient credit history you may need to recruit a cosigner, such as a parent or a grandparent, who agrees to pay off the loan if you are unable to do so.